JTucker2000/RxHelper/README.md

 # RxHelper
-A Windows application that allows users to easily view, search, add, or modify patient information.
+An application that allows users to easily view, search, add, or modify patient information.

 ## --- About ---
 I was inspired to work on this project because I am currently working part-time at a CVS Pharmacy.
 As a part of my job, I give customers prescriptions which have been prepared by a pharmacist.
 It gave me the idea to try and create my own pharmacy-based application.
-The final product I've created doesn't have much real world functionality; but it did teach me a lot about Windows application development and databases.
+The final product I've created doesn't have much real world functionality; but it did teach me a lot about application development and databases.
 The program takes patient data from a MySQL database and displays it as shown in the screenshots below.
 Since I don't have access to any real patient information, the patients can be added by running a provided script that inputs test values.
 Alternatively, the user can add patients